 | TOTAL | 654 | 654 | 164 | 270 |

-Source: John Dinges, 2021, Base de Datos de la Represión Transfronteriza de los Países Miembros de la Operación Cóndor.
-The database includes all names, nationalities, militancy and circumstances of detention.
+Source: Database of Cross Border Repression by Condor Member Countries (Base de Datos de la Represión Transfronteriza de los Países Miembros de la Operación Cóndor), in John Dinges, Los Años del Condor (Debate 2021), 633-644.
+The online version of the database (https://archivoschile.com/condor-base-de-datos/) includes all names, nationalities, militancy and circumstances of detention.
 Operation Condor received its name at a formal meeting in Chile in late 1975, but coordinated military actions against foreigners and other exiles began as early as the military coup in Chile in September 1973.
 Ecuador and Peru joined Condor in later years but accounted for few operations.

-The cases are carefully documented and the numbers are conservative.
-One out of four of those detained were secretly transferred from one country to another; 93 percent were men; 38 victims were children.
-Of the 654 cases, 270 survived.
-There is a separate, even larger group adjacent to the transnational repression of Condor: 831 foreign citizens were detained in Chile in the weeks and months in a campaign of mass arrests targeting “foreign extremists.”
+The cases that can be categorized as Condor and transnational repression in the period have been carefully documented and the numbers are conservative.
+In a signature tactic, one out of four of those detained were secretly transferred from one country to another.
+Of the 654 targets, 384 died, 270 survived; 93 percent were men; 38 victims were children.
+There is a separate, even larger group adjacent to the transnational repression of Condor: 831 foreign citizens were detained in Chile in the weeks and months after the 1973 military coup in a campaign against “foreign extremists.”
 I included in my Condor list only the 49 who were executed.
-The arrests involved interrogations by security forces of other countries in the region and can be seen as marking the beginning of Condor-type coordination.
+The detentions involved interrogations by security forces of other countries in the region (Brazil, Uruguay, Bolivia and Argentina) and can be seen as marking the beginnings of Condor-type coordination.

 _____________________